Marriage and wedding

 In some cultures dreaming of a wedding signifies a death in the family.

 The unconscious sees it similarly.
 As soon as you have penetrative sex with anybody you have formed links that are not physically visible but make a form of marriage.
-But it has to be between a woman and a man, for marriage is a holy rite leading to the wonder of procreation; so a man can never be married in the true sense to another man, or a woman to a woman.
+But it has to be between a woman and a man, for marriage is a holy rite leading to the wonder of procreation, the giving of life, which is what we are all about being life forms; which is holy, not because the church says so, but because Life itself is a holy mystery.
+So a man can never be married in the true sense to another man, or a woman to a woman.
 They can have a civil ceremony but not a real marriage.